Tom Murphy Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.

-- The righty's most recent appearance was on Thursday against the Seattle Mariners, when he went 6 1/3 innings, surrendering two earned runs while allowing three hits.
+- The righty last pitched on Saturday against the Chicago White Sox, when he tossed six innings, allowing four earned runs while giving up seven hits.

-- The 35-year-old has a 5.10 ERA and 10.6 strikeouts per nine innings in nine games this season, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.